Nuventix

 Series B in 2004

-Mirage Networks was a network security company focused on providing effective and easily manageable security solutions for enterprises.
-The company specialized in network-access technology and developed a comprehensive network access control platform.
-This platform allowed users to manage network access across various devices, endpoints, and operating systems.
-Mirage Networks operated through a global network of resellers, original equipment manufacturers, and managed security service providers, ensuring widespread availability of its solutions.
+Mirage Networks was a network security company that specialized in providing effective and easily deployable security solutions for enterprises.
+The company developed a comprehensive network access control platform that allowed users to manage and control network access across various devices, endpoints, and operating systems.
+To reach its clients, Mirage operated through a global network of resellers, original equipment manufacturers, and managed security service providers, ensuring widespread availability of its innovative security technologies.

 AppTrigger